aditya-dev25/travelBot/README.md

 ## Screen Recording

-You can view a demo of the chatbot in action here: [Screen Recording]
+You can view a demo of the chatbot in action here:

 https://github.com/user-attachments/assets/e45427e0-2f8e-4884-9f77-d3d8cd8e493e